LukeGrahamLandry/hctarcs/devlog.md

+## turning on the async

+confusing thing with my wait.
+problem was that my sleep(seconds) function was sync. but actually it was from_seconds(secs as u64) rounding down 0.5 to 0.

+next: loops dont terminate because im creating the counter in the same closure as the body.

 ## templates

 The compiler needs several string templates for special files and its getting pretty ugly to have them as constants in the src.